elliottbolzan/Keynes/README.md

 ## Data

 Keynes makes use of [hourly data](http://www.fxhistoricaldata.com).
-One month of EUR/USD data is included in the project, in CSV format.
+Fourteen years of EUR/USD data is included in the project, in CSV format.

 ## Organization